decentraland/catalyst-owner/docs/glossary.md

 ### NATS

-[NATS](https://nats.io/) is a message broker that enables the date exchange and communication between services.
-In the context of the Catalyst Server it is used to communicate Some of the internal Services.
+[NATS](https://nats.io/) is a message broker that enables the data exchange and communication between services.
+In the context of the Catalyst Server it is used to communicate some of the internal services.

 ### DAO